ophub/amlogic-s9xxx-armbian/documents/README.md

 #### 12.7.3 How to Enable Wireless

-Some devices support using wireless, the enablement method is as follows:
+Some devices support wireless networking.
+Enable it as follows:

 ```shell
 # Install management tool